 PASTOR'S WEEKLY MESSAGE:

-Coming next Sunday is The Holy Trinity Sunday (May 26th) and we will have worship services at 10:30 (led by our pipe organ) and noon (led by guitars and a mandolin).
-We also have Sunday School at 9am.
-The gospel for this coming Sunday is John 16:12-15 and Pastor Hout’s sermon theme is “Even More Truth”.
-You can read the gospel for the coming Sunday at www.biblegateway.com
+This coming Sunday is the 15th Sunday after Pentecost.
+Our worship services on the 21st of September are at 10:30 (led by our pipe organ) and noon (led by guitars and a mandolin).
+The gospel for this Sunday is Matthew 20:1-16 and Pastor Hout’s sermon theme is “More Kingdom Cues”.
+You can read the Bible online at www.biblegateway.com

-Here is a special link because it is a great article about St. Jacob.
+A special link because it is a great article about St. Jacob.
 Part of it was in the paper but we have the entire blog article here with some good pictures:

 Upcoming Events include: